MicrosoftDocs/azure-devops-docs/docs/boards/extensions/epic-roadmap.md

 [!INCLUDE [temp](../includes/version-vsts-tfs-2017-on.md)]

 Similar to the Feature Timeline, the Epic Roadmap supports portfolio management by providing a calendar view of a single epic and it's child features.
+Within each epic roadmap view, you can drill down to see details at the feature and requirements level.

+> [!div class="mx-imgBorder"]
+> ![Epic Roadmap initial view](media/epic-roadmap/intro.png)
+>
 > [!NOTE]
 > The Feature Timeline and Epic Roadmap extension is not a supported feature of Azure Boards and therefore not supported by the product team.
 For questions, suggestions, or issues you have when using the extension, visit the extension page.

-> [!div class="mx-imgBorder"]
-> ![Epic Roadmap initial view](media/epic-roadmap/intro.png)

 Use the Epic Roadmap to support the following tasks: